 Make some good friends in jail?
-Do you want to throw a shout out to someone you met in jail?
+Do you want to send a message to someone you met in jail?
 Then send them a message by posting a comment below.

-Say wassup to people locked up at Richland Parish Detention Center
+Send a message to people incarcerated at Richland Parish Detention Center

 Return To Main Menu